open-compensation-token-license/license-token-website/wikisrc/funding-for-blockchain-in-finance.md

 ## Key Investment Areas

 1. **Cryptocurrencies & Stablecoins**
    - Cryptocurrencies remain at the forefront, with notable investments flowing into coins like Bitcoin and Ethereum, and growing interest in stablecoins for cross-border transactions.
+Learn more about [NFTs and cryptocurrencies](https://www.license-token.com/wiki/nf-ts-vs-cryptocurrencies).

 2. **Central Bank Digital Currencies (CBDCs)**
    - Governments worldwide are leveraging blockchain for CBDCs, investing heavily to ensure robust and secure implementations.
+For more on blockchain's role in finance, see [blockchain in finance](https://www.license-token.com/wiki/blockchain-in-finance).

 3. **Smart Contracts**
    - Investment in smart contracts focuses on developing platforms that automate and securely execute complex financial agreements.
+Discover more about [smart contracts on blockchain](https://www.license-token.com/wiki/smart-contracts-on-blockchain).

 4. **Decentralized Finance (DeFi)**
    - The DeFi sector is experiencing significant funding as it aims to replicate traditional financial services on blockchain, eliminating intermediaries and enhancing efficiency.
+Explore [decentralized finance for project funding](https://www.license-token.com/wiki/decentralized-finance-for-project-funding).

 5. **Security Tokens**
    - Funding is directed towards platforms enabling security token issuance and trading, fostering democratized access to investment opportunities.
+Understand more about [tokenization of assets](https://www.license-token.com/wiki/what-is-tokenization-of-assets).

 ## Funding Trends and Statistics